 I’ve collected some top tips & tricks to help you not only discover your marketing style but how to tune out everyone else and build a strategy that still works.
 Let’s jump in.

 #1: Take your time to see what your marketing style is

 Here is where it’s time to get real honest with yourself about who you are and where your comfort zone is.
 Now, I’m not saying don’t challenge yourself.
 I’m saying be aware of who you are so that you can start to build an effective marketing strategy for your business.
 For example:

-Pro automation: Tools and systems are your strategy, and you’re always striving to be as efficient as possible.
+Tools and systems are your strategies, and you’re always striving to be as efficient as possible.
 A note of warning: tools aren’t magical and you may end up missing the connection and become unable to truly and accurately understand customers and address their issues.
 Be wary and ensure to build in those human elements within your marketing processes.